1. Human Resources

 5. NBTE Centre of Excellence for TVET

-The functions of Personnel Management Department are as follows:
+The functions of Human Resources Department are as follows:

 a) Preparation of Board’s meetings, Management Committee meetings, joint consultative meetings, COHEAD meeting etc.